LeetLLM

 Later precision issueCorrect chunk is in fused candidates but distractors rank above itAdd and evaluate the reranking stage in the next lesson

-Store IDs, ranks, model and index versions, fusion settings, and timing.
+Store IDs, ranks, model and index versions, fusion settings, and timing in a trace.
 Don't log policy text in a broad diagnostic event.

 hybrid-retrieval-trace.py